 We may receive compensation when you click on links to products from our partners.

-Especially with the financial crisis, people wanting to have a higher salary are making ways to achieve a higher status within the company.
+Competition or envy around the workplace is inevitable, people wanting to have a higher salary are making ways to achieve a higher status within the company.

 If you feel that your coworker has eyes on your job, you may find it difficult to deal with the situation.